rust-lang/book/second-edition/nostarch/chapter07.md

     }
 }
 ```

+Listing 7-4: Extracting the contents of the `client` module but leaving the
+declaration in *src/lib.rs*

 We’re still *declaring* the `client` module here, but by replacing the block
 with a semicolon, we’re telling Rust to look in another location for the code